 McAdams On: A Retrans Tear

 BEMUSED, BEWILDERMENT: Let me get this straight.
 The federal government is eliminating free television service delivered over publicly owned airwaves while drafting rules to ensure people can pay for it on privately owned platforms.
-Am I in the ballpark here?
+Hello?

 On one hand, we have a process to redesignate television spectrum for subscription-based wireless broadband.
 On the other, we have a regulatory initiative to prevent TV broadcasters from pulling signals off of subscription platforms when carriage contracts end.
 The latter came about recently after particularly peevish hissy fit between News Corp. and Cablevision: